 Law enforcement professionals are expected to possess a reasonable understanding of the legal process, and police education and training often focuses on subjects relating to law and criminal justice.
 Courses in legal terminology, civil rights and the penal code are mandatory portions of police training.
 Cadets are also instructed on the proper handling and questioning of suspects, maintaining the integrity of evidence and laws relating to searches and seizures.
 Upon graduation from the academy, police officers might continue to take courses on providing legal testimony, taking witness statements and adhering to evidentiary guidelines.

-The U.S. Bureau of Labor Statistics (BLS) predicted that, between 2012-2022, job opportunities for police and sheriff's patrol officers will increase six percent, which is slower than the national average for all occupations.
-Salaries for police officers vary; in 2013, patrol officers made an average of $58,720 annually, while transit police averaged $58,200 per year, as reported by the BLS.
-Detectives made $79,030 on average in 2013, and police force supervisors and managers averaged $82,710 per year.
+The U.S. Bureau of Labor Statistics (BLS) predicts that between 2014 and 2024, job opportunities for police and detectives will increase only four percent, which is slower than the national average for all occupations.
+Salaries for police officers vary; in 2015, patrol officers made a median salary of $58,320 annually, while transit police made a median salary of $59,670 per year, as reported by the BLS.
+Detectives made $77,210 as a median salary in 2015, and police force supervisors and managers made a median salary of $82,090 per year.